subhrapattnaik/Python-Class-127/README.md

 Therefore, we need to find all the ul tags with class exoplanet in order to scrape the data.

+Earlier, the chrome window we opened with Selenium, we named it as browser.
+Now, we are creating a BeautifulSoup object where we are passing the browser’s page source and asking our bs4 to use html.parser in it, which means it will read the page as an HTML.

 ---------------------------------
 chromedriver: